The Legend of Zelda: Ocarina of Time: Reception

 Gameplay was generally praised as detailed, with many side quests to occupy players' time.
 IGN said players would be "amazed at the detail" of the environment and the "amount of thought that went into designing it".
 IGN praised the cinematics, citing great emotional impact and "flawless camera work".
 EGM enjoyed that Nintendo was able to take the elements of the older, 2D Zelda games and "translate it all into 3D flawlessly".
 Nintendo Power cited Ocarina of Time, along with Super Mario 64, as two games that "blazed trails" into the 3D era.
 The context-sensitive control system was seen as one of the strongest elements of the gameplay.
 Reviewers noted that it allowed for simpler control using fewer buttons but that it occasionally caused the player to perform unintended actions.
 The camera control was quoted as making combat "second nature", although the new system took time for the player to get used to.

-The game's audio was generally well received, with IGN comparing some of Koji Kondo's pieces to the work of Philip Glass.
+The audio was generally well received, with IGN comparing some of Koji Kondo's pieces to the work of Philip Glass.
 Many atmospheric sounds and surround sound were designed to effectively immerse the player in the game world.
-Some reviewers complained that the audio samples used in the game sounded dated; others considered this a benefit, calling them "retro".
-Game Revolution called the sound "good for the Nintendo, but not great in the larger scheme of things" and noted that the cartridge format necessitated "MIDI tunes that range from fair to terrible".
+Some reviewers complained that the audio samples sounded dated; others considered this a benefit, calling them "retro".
+GameRevolution called the sound "good for the Nintendo, but not great in the larger scheme of things" and noted that the cartridge format necessitated "MIDI tunes that range from fair to terrible".
 Pitchfork gave the official soundtrack album a 9 out of 10.

 Sales

-Assisted by a large marketing campaign, Ocarina of Time was a strong commercial success.
-In the United States, over 500,000 pre-orders were placed, more than tripling the number of pre-orders for any previous video game, for which it was awarded the Guinness World Record for Most Advance Orders for a Game.
+Assisted by a large marketing campaign, Ocarina of Time was a commercial success.
+In the United States, over 500,000 pre-orders were placed, more than tripling the number of pre-orders for any previous game, for which it was awarded the Guinness World Record for Most Advance Orders for a Game.
 Upon release, more than 1 million copies were sold there in less than a week.
 In 1998, 2.5 million copies were sold, although it was released only 39 days before the end of the year; it earned $150,000,000 in U.S. revenues, higher than any Hollywood film in the last six weeks of 1998.
 It was the best-selling video game of 1998 in the United States.
 In Japan, 920,000 copies were sold in 1998, becoming the eighth best-selling game of that year; a reported 386,234 copies were sold in its first week there, surpassing the 316,000 first-week sales of Metal Gear Solid.